solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 types of services on-premises.

-To perform an Azure VM deployment, reference the [Cloud Deployment to Azure VM][33] article.
+To perform an Azure VM deployment, reference the [Cloud Deployment to Azure VM] article.

-## Simple App Service deployment with Azure Database for MySQL Single Server
+## Simple App Service deployment with Azure Database for MySQL Flexible Server

 If supporting the operating system and the various other software is not a preferred approach, the next evolutionary path is to remove the